How does this medication work? What will it do for me?

 If you experience puffy hands, face or feet, high blood pressure, unusual muscle cramping, or darkened urine, this medication may be affecting how well your kidneys are working.
 If you notice any of these symptoms, contact your doctor as soon as possible.

-Liver function: Vemurafenib may reduce liver function and can cause liver failure resulting in death.
+Liver function: Decreased liver function or liver disease may cause vemurafenib to build up in the body, causing side effects.
+Vemurafenib may also reduce liver function and can cause liver failure resulting in death.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.
 This often allows reduced liver function to be identified before it becomes too severe.